analog124/WgLink/README.md

 * ExtractMatrix (if using TenSQR calculating local region haplotype): https://github.com/SoYeonA/TenSQR
 * TenSQR.py and its prerequisites (if using TenSQR calculating local region haplotype): https://github.com/SoYeonA/TenSQR
-* aBayesQR (if using aBayesQR calculating local region haplotype) : https://github.com/SoYeonA/aBayesQR
+* aBayesQR (if using aBayesQR calculating local region haplotype) : https://github.com/SoYeonA/aBayesQR Pleae make sure that you can successfully run TenSQR or aBayesQR on the testing data provided by  https://github.com/SoYeonA/TenSQR and https://github.com/SoYeonA/aBayesQR <br>

 ### Functions
 * TenSQR: Using TenSQR as local region haplotype calculation tool